trzewiczek/js-tutorial/README.md

 const caterpillarQuote = 'You\'ll get used to it in time'
 ```

 Problem solved!
 But let's take a closer look into these names.
 We decided to add some specific prefix to each of them—one for each group of values.
-We say _group of values_ because even if it wasn't clearly expressed in the first place, we think of them in terms of a bigger entity, i.e. a book character profile.
+We say _a group of values_ because even if it wasn't clearly expressed in the first snippets of code, we think of these values in terms of a bigger entity, i.e. a book character profile.
 In adding a specific prefix to each name in the group we tried to express this semantic relationship of the values.

+But is declaring many separate values artificially prefixed to be recognized as members of a group of values as good practice?
+Is it the only way?

-For this very purpose JavaScript offers us `Objects`:
+Obviously not.
+JavaScript offers as a slick grouping mechanism called `Objects`:

 ```javascript
 const rabbit = {